Gautamd97/Assignment1/README.md

 ```powershell
 ssh-keygen -t ed25519 -f ~/.ssh/do-key -C "your email address"
 ```
-This command creates a SSH key pair with a private and public key.
+This command generates an SSH key pair with a private and public key.
 The private key will be saved as "do-key" and the public key will be saved as "do-key.pub".
 The command will also associate your email with the key as a comment.
 ## Copy the contents of Your SSH Public Key
-For the next step, you will need to copy the contents of your SSH Public Key Run the below command in your terminal
+For the next step, you will need to copy the contents of your SSH Public Key Run one of the following commands to copy your public SSH Key to the clipboard based on your operating system:

 In PowerShell:
 ```powershell